exoplanet-dev/exoplanet/docs/tutorials/data-and-models.md

 ## Transits, occultations, and eclipses

 `exoplanet` has built in support for evaluating quadratically limb darkened light curve models using the algorithm from [Agol et al. (2020)](https://arxiv.org/abs/1908.03222).
-If you need flexible surface models or higher order limb darkening, check out the [`starry` package](https://starry.readthedocs.io) which also integrates with `PyMC3`.
+If you need flexible surface models or higher order limb darkening, check out the [`starry` package](https://starry.readthedocs.io) which also integrates with `PyMC`.

 Transit and occultation modeling is one of the primary applications of `exoplanet` so there are quite a few options (including transit timing variations, detached eclipsing binary modeling, and much more) that are highlighted on the [Case Studies](https://gallery.exoplanet.codes) page.
 But, a bread-and-butter transit model implemented in `exoplanet` might look something like the following: